Italian Julian Alps: Flora and fauna

 The fauna of the Julian Alps is very rich as well, a heritage that has to be protected and controlled by the hunting and fishing regulation made by dedicated authorities in the best possible way.
 More than one thousand species of insects live in the valleys and on the slopes, in the woods you can meet foxes, hares, roes and other minor rodents and mammals, nearby specimens of tetraonides like grouses and cocks of the wood.
-High pastures are the reign of chamoises, ibexes, reintegrated from 1970, white partridges.
+High pastures are the domain of chamoises, ibexes, reintegrated from 1970, white partridges.
 In between the rocks nest the woodpecker, the raven with the yellow bill, last but not least the eagle, strictly protected.
 Among the reptiles there are the horned viper (Vipera ammodytes) and the Vipera berus, easy to be found over the Montasio plateau, on the southern side of Mount Cimone, towards the Mount Nebria; other reptiles are the black salamander and the alpine triton, with its characteristic red stomach.